 The "Invisible Children" or Night Commuters

-His forces usually strike at night in small villages, so for years it was unsafe for any child in northern Uganda to sleep with his family.
+His forces usually struck at night in small villages, so for years it was unsafe for any child in northern Uganda to sleep with his family.
 Tens of thousands of children began "night commuting", walking for hours into towns.
-The fortunate ones crowd into shelters provided by Christian and humanitarian agencies, where they lay back-to-back like sardines in a can.
+The fortunate ones crowded into shelters provided by Christian and humanitarian agencies, where they lay back-to-back like sardines in a can.
 Some of the agencies enclosed their shelters with razor wire and provided armed guards.
 The unfortunate children had to sleep on the street.
 There, many of them were subject to theft, beating, and rape, but none of these are as bad as being inducted into the LRA.
 These "night commuters" were called "invisible children" because when night falls, they seemed to appear in droves in the cities, as if from nowhere.
 Thank God that with the peace of the last few years, former night commuters now sleep with their own families once again.

 Squooshing children together in dismal IDP camps